 🎀 Advantage/Disadvantage: You supervise the person and you are the “boss.”
 Maybe you like this, maybe you don’t.

 🎀 Advantage: If you choose your own caregiver, you have the option to arrange a live-in caregiver if you want to.
-There are a lot of different advantages to this.
-For example, your caregiver may not have to pay taxes, or you may get extra help with your utility bills: How to Get Extra Help if You Have a Live-In Caregiver
+This can give you more care, if you need it.
+There are a lot of additional advantages as well.
+For example, your aide may not have to pay taxes, or you may get extra help with your utility bills: How to Get Extra Help if You Have a Live-In Caregiver

 🎀 Disadvantage: Takes time and energy to screen and select attendants

-🎀 Disadvantage: You will need to take responsibility for the paperwork, or to find a friend or family member who is willing to take on this role.
-Most of the paperwork is in the first few months.
-Once you figure out the system, it gets a lot easier.
-You will have a caseworker who can answer questions and help guide you through the process.
+🎀 Disadvantage: You will need to take responsibility for the paperwork and timesheets, or to find a friend or family member who is willing to take on this role.
+Many readers report that there is a learning curve at the beginning.
+Once they figure out the system for timesheets, it gets easier and does not take much effort.

 🎀 Disadvantage: It can be work to find a caregiver.
 If your caregiver quits or does not show up for work, you can be left without help.